 If your database is part of a Cluster, all servers are automatically updated also.

 The APOC library is used by virtually all developers to reduce their programming effort.
 You can use many APOC procedures and functions for importing data into the graph.
 One thing that APOC handles very nicely is iteration and batching that may be required for importing complex and large amounts of data.
 In addition to CSV, APOC procedures can be used to read other formats such as XML, GraphML, and JSON.

 CSV, XML, or JSON files that have been extracted from an RDBMS.

 Neo4j Browser or Cypher-shell.

-Neo4j database running locally, in Neo4j Aura, in Neo4j Sandbox.
+Neo4j DBMS running locally, in Neo4j Aura, in Neo4j Sandbox.